 Cybercrime is always on the rise.
 According to Cybersecurity Ventures, global cybercrime costs are expected to reach $10.5 trillion annually by 2025.
 As technologies evolve, hackers and criminals also update their methods which is why domain security is so important.

 Online security threats include:

+So to combat the threats we find at every turn of the way, domain ownership protection is necessary.
 You can learn more about how domain names are hijacked in our article, Domain phishing, and other security attacks.

 If your site momentarily goes down for any length of time, you and your customers could suffer financial loss, and your reputation may be damaged in the process.
 Understandably, when customers feel they can’t trust your website, their data is at risk, they’re unlikely to return, and they will most likely warn others.